Projective metric geometry of tropical nuclei: gap matrices, event loci, and order chambers: Projective metric geometry

 is a well-defined isometry with inverse $[(f',g')]\mapsto [(f'+u,g'+v)]$.
 Consequently the projective fixed-point sets and projective nuclei of $M$ and $M^{(u,v)}$ are canonically isometric. \end{proposition}

-\begin{proof} The maps $L_u$ and $R_v$ are isometries by Definition~\ref{def:oscillation-distance}, since subtracting the same potential from both arguments leaves the difference, hence its oscillation, unchanged.
+\begin{proof} The maps $L_u$ and $R_v$ are isometries: subtracting the same potential from both arguments leaves the difference, hence its oscillation, unchanged.
 Lemma~\ref{lem:gauge-conjugacy} identifies the Isbell equations for $M$ with those for $M^{(u,v)}$ under these isometries.
 Thus $(f,g)\in\Nuc(M)$ if and only if $(f-u,g-v)\in\Nuc\paren{M^{(u,v)}}$, and the induced map on projective quotients is an isometry. \end{proof}